margaretmf/margaretmf.github.io/vocabulary.md

 * The relationship between a principal and that person's agent
 * The capacity, condition, or state of acting or of exerting power : operation

+## Avatar: ##
+* An electronic image that represents and may be manipulated by a computer user

+## Ridicule: ##
+* The subjection of someone or something to contemptuous and dismissive language or behavior